Stephan Gölnitz

 · 21.08.2023

-The prototype of a successful freeride board is the JP-Australia Magic Ride A good reference for long-lasting freeride fun, even for advanced windsurfers.
+As a prototype of a successful freeride board, the JP-Australia Magic Ride is a good reference for long-lasting freeride fun, even for advanced windsurfers.
 With its low weight, the board planes early and smoothly and is above all very stable in the water.
-This pleasant and safe stability accompanies us throughout the entire test course, even in strong winds, jibes and turns - the Magic Ride proves to be particularly easy to surf at all times.
+This pleasant and confident stability accompanied us throughout the entire test course, even in strong winds, jibes and tacking - the Magic Ride proved to be particularly easy to surf at all times.
 For intermediates, the straps are positioned far inwards, but experienced freeriders will also find all the dowels they need.
-The board can also be propelled in a sporty manner, flying over choppy water - not quite as free as the Blast and Eagle, but sporty and yet with comfortable damping.
+The board can also be propelled in a sporty manner, flying over choppy water - not quite as free as the Blast and Eagle, but sporty and still with comfortable damping.

 The JP-Australia Magic Ride is a well-balanced freeride board with great potential for progression.